Alas89/hassio-signal-addon/signal_messenger/README.md

 It is highly suggested that you use the machine IP address, rather than the loopback address mentioned in the upstream container documentation to register numbers.
 In HAOS everything is containerized and loopback addresses stay inside the respective containers.

+# Disclaimer

-All credit to [@bbernhard](https://github.com/bbernhard), all I did was take his [work](https://github.com/bbernhard/signal-cli-rest-api) and make an add-on.
+All credit to [@bbernhard](https://github.com/bbernhard) and [haberda](https://github.com/haberda/hassio_addons) for the addon.

+all I did was fork it and tailor it over better overview for me.